nsakthivel-dev/Daily-Tracker/README.md

 ### Render Deployment

+The application is deployed on Render and can be accessed at: https://dailytracker-ftus.onrender.com/

 The application includes configuration for Render deployment in `render.yaml`.
 The configuration includes:

 - A web service named "routine-planner"